OleksandraTurik/myLearning/README.md

-### Project in which i learned to use sone new tools:
+### Project in which i learned to use some new tools:

 * Axios
 * Ract.js